tox-dev/tox/CONTRIBUTING.rst

 Write documentation
 -------------------

-Pytest could always use more documentation.
+tox could always use more documentation.
 What exactly is needed?

 * More complementary documentation.
 Have you perhaps found something unclear?
 * Documentation translations.
 We currently have only English.